Updated: Mar 2

 The Tulip Poplar took advantage of a portion of the void in the eastern forest left by the loss of the American Chestnut.
 This tree favors the lower and middle slopes of hillsides as well as bottom lands.
 Oaks filled the upper hillsides and ridge tops.

 The Tulip Poplar will begin to bloom at 10 to 12 years of age.
 The flowers are large tulip like flowers with large greenish yellow petals surrounding a golden yellow center.
 Beekeepers know these large flowers contain a tablespoon of nectar each.
 Bees love Tulip Poplar flowers for this nectar and the abundance of pollen in each of the thousands of flowers.
 Enough honey can be produced during the bloom to make “Poplar Honey”, a rich, strong, dark colored honey favored by many.
 Bakers particularly like Poplar honey for its ability to hold up to cooking.
+Check out Central Virginia Wildflower Honey that is made up of nectar from the many Tulip Poplar trees the spread across the South Eastern United States.

 IT IS ACTUALLY A MEMEBER OF THE MAGNOLIA FAMILY